 Admission Cost: Free of charge

 The latest addition to the spectacular attractions of Dubai is the Dubai Frame – an enormous picture frame positioned in such a way that visitors can view the remarkable landmarks of modern Dubai from one side and experience the picturesque vistas of old Dubai from the other side.
-Standing tall at 150-metre and 93-metre wide, the visitors get the best of old and modern Dubai.
+Standing tall at 150-metre and 93-meter wide, the visitors get the best of old and modern Dubai.
 Located at Zabeel Park, Dubai Frame opened its doors to the public in January 2018 and since then has rapidly become one of the popular things to see in Dubai.
 Inside the Dubai Frame, you get to witness journey through time – through Dubai’s past, present and future.
 The whole landmark is a museum showcasing every aspect of Dubai’s lifestyle and growth.
 This architectural marvel is yet another feat that speaks that Dubai will never stop innovating.
 This stupendous attraction is a way of saying that the emirate will keep churning up groundbreaking attractions, break impossible barriers and create mind-blowing landmarks.

 Location: Zabeel Park, Gate 4